China Ski Tours, LLC

 Wanlong Morning

-Wanlong is closed for the season.
-Having opened their newest mountain with two chairlifts and 6 more top to bottom trails, expanding the total to 18+ trails, Wanlong enjoyed a successful season and continued its position as the largest ski mountain in China.
+Wanlong is preparing for next season.
+They have opened their newest mountain with two chairlifts and 6 more top to bottom trails.
+This expands the total to 18+ trails, the most in China at one ski area.

 Wanlong's English version web site is now up and running